MMM Global: Nigeria

-In 2017, the Redeemed Christian Church of God (RCCG) in Nigeria warned all members against participating in MMM Some RCCG church pastors were promoters of the scheme from the beginning more than one year ago when MMM made its entry.
+In 2017, the Redeemed Christian Church of God (RCCG) in Nigeria warned all members against participating in the MMM scheme.

 By January 2017, hundreds of other similar Ponzi schemes jumped into the ever-widening Ponzi industry in Nigeria, amid reports that MMM had crashed in December 2016.
-These schemes include ABCDonor, Twinkas, and Ultimate Cycler, with rates offered soaring anything up to 200%.
-All these imitators seek to outdo MMM Nigeria by offering extremely generous rates, creating a cascading effect on the sector.
+These schemes include ABCDonor, Twinkas, and Ultimate Cycler, with rates offered up to 200%.

 MMM Nigeria reopened on 13 January 2017, but has been plagued by grievances from participants concerning delayed or unfulfilled payments.
 This has been attributed to spiraling fear sweeping amongst participants, some of whom have moved to new Ponzi schemes.

-On 11 February 2017, MMM Nigeria announced the lifting of withdrawal limits on the 2017 mavro (i.e. mavros paid for in 2017 could be withdrawn without limits) while no specific limit for 2016 mavro was stated.
+On 11 February 2017, MMM Nigeria announced the lifting of withdrawal limits on the 2017 mavro (i.e. mavros paid for in 2017 could be withdrawn without limits) while no specific limit for the 2016 mavro was stated.

 This aimed to encourage new participants to enter, giving old members some assurance of getting back their money.
-However, this has not allayed the fears of some old members especially after MMM told them that to get back their pre-2017 money they should add new money and the more money they add the better the chances of recovering their old money.
-In its tweet releases, MMM claimed that programmers will be working towards implementing the release of 3x the amount paid in as new contribution from the old mavros.
-The tweets however do not say when this will be done.
+However, this has not allayed the fears of some old members especially after MMM informed them that to get back their pre-2017 money they should add more money, and the more money they add, the better the chances of recovering their previous funds in the scheme.
+In its tweets, MMM claimed that programmers would work towards implementing the release of thrice the amount paid in as new contribution from the old mavros.
+The tweets however did not say when this would be done.

-MMM Nigeria has made some charity and humanitarian donations to the Nigeria Society like donations to internally displaced people's camps and hospitalized patients, but critics hold that this is a stunt to regain credibility after disappointing existing investors whose money got stuck in the scheme.
+MMM Nigeria had made some charity and humanitarian donations in Nigeria such as donations to internally displaced people's camps and hospitalized patients, but critics hold that this is a stunt to regain credibility after disappointing existing investors whose money got stuck in the scheme.
 This strategy of image-cleaning, according to critics, seeks to hoodwink and attract new unsuspecting recruits and use their money to pay off the stranded existing investors.